 Odd Dog Media conducted a survey on what characteristics landed local businesses at the top of search results.
 They discovered that the businesses had three things in common.
 They had a map with their location, a click-to-call phone number, and a link to click for directions.
 Those factors converted 4x the rate of any other source of traffic.
 This included ads, other organic search traffic, and referrals from other websites.

 Local SEO means getting a business to show up where customers are actually looking.
 There are easy steps to take to do just that.
 First, make sure Google My Business page is up to date.
 Second, implement a plan to measure and optimize website traffic.

 Get real with social (7:54)

-In social, we always start our customers with what’s the purpose, what’s the strategy, and what value are you really offering to customers through this channel.
+In social, we always start our customers with what’s the purpose?
+What’s the strategy?
+What value are you really offering to customers through this channel?

 Authenticity on social media is a must.
 Customers can spot an inauthentic post a mile away.
 That said, they can penalize a brand for bad content by unfollowing, blocking, or calling the business out for it.
 It is important for a business to be excited about creating and sharing content that is educational, entertaining and enjoyable.

 If a client can’t identify the purpose, strategy and value of social media, he shouldn’t be using it.
 That’s especially true if a business doesn’t enjoy posting on social media because it comes through in its messaging.
 Fortunately, there are other ways for a business to spend their time, money and effort to engage and attract customers.

 Small businesses start to be empowered with technology that makes what they do really simple.
 Then they can compete with other large companies.